 Emmy Brunner, Psychotherapist and the founder of The Recover Clinic

-- Practice gratitude and affirmations together – to remind them that they are great just as they are by focusing on achievements that don’t revolve around aesthetics we can raise body confident children, even if they do become exposed to negative messages on social media.
-Whilst everybody loves a compliment, it’s important to choose what you say to your child wisely, as you never know what could be running through their mind and how your comments could affect them.
+Practice gratitude and affirmations together to remind students that they are great.
+When parents focus on achievements that don’t revolve around aesthetics, they can raise body confident children.
+Whilst everybody loves a compliment, it’s important to choose what you say to your child wisely.
+You never know what could be running through their mind and how your comments might impact them

-- Address inequalities perpetuated by the media and popular culture with your children too.
-Challenge media depictions that exploit or degrade people’s bodies – let your child know that you don’t think this is okay.
+Address inequalities perpetuated by the media and popular culture with your children too.
+Challenge public depictions that exploit or degrade people’s bodies and let your student know that you don’t think this is okay

 Sal Raichbach, PsyD of Ambrosia Treatment Center

-The problem with teens on social media is that their minds are still developing, and sometimes, they lack the critical thinking skills to deal with what they see online.
+Teens’ minds are still developing, and sometimes, they lack the critical thinking skills to deal with what they see online.
 Bullying on social networks is rampant, and just as damaging as bullying in-person.
-Even if a child isn’t being bullied directly, they can still feel left out and disliked after seeing their friends having fun on their timeline.
+Even if a child isn’t being bullied directly, they can still feel left out and disliked when they see their friends having fun on their timeline.

 It’s also vital to explain that what they see online is a highlight reel of other people’s lives.
 No one posts about their daily struggles, so from the outside-in, it looks like everyone is living a perfect life.
 In reality, everyone has problems, and what you see is how they chose to present themselves.
-You have to take everything you see on social media with a grain of salt because it’s not the full picture.
+Remind students that you have to take everything you see on social media with a grain of salt.
+You’re not getting the full picture.

 Kealia Reynolds, House Method

-Children can develop a healthy relationship with social media by spending less time on screens and more time on other activities, like a sport or hobby.
-Social media can be extremely helpful, but it can also be harmful.
-To limit the negative repercussions of social media, remind your children that most of what’s posted is a filtered version, a highlight reel, if you may, of someone’s life.
-Encourage them to follow people on social media who are as real and vulnerable as possible—this might take some vetting, but it will hopefully remind them that who they are is enough.
+Children can develop a healthy relationship with social media by spending less time on screens and more time on other offline activities, like a sport or hobby.
+Remind your children that most of what is posted is a filtered version, a highlight reel, if you may, of someone’s life.
+Encourage them to follow people on social media who are as real and vulnerable as possible.
+This might take some vetting, but it will hopefully remind them that who they are is enough.